minetest-mods/minetest-mods.github.io/README.md

 * committer may manage PR's, push code to mod that they have been granted access to.
 * committer shall due their due dilligence cooperating with other committer, author and admin in maintaining the mod as a team.

+## Governance

+The organization shall regularly assess and verify that enough administrators are active and acting in the duty of administrator.

+The organization and it's administrators shall periodically report on and consult with authors and committers to determine if the amount of administrators is sufficient for the proper functioning of the organization.
+If the current amount of administrators is found to be insufficient by either the admins or the authors, then the organization including admins, authors and committers shall appoint the appropriate amount of new admins to the organization, and the existing admins shall grant the adminstrator access to the new admin on the organization's github organization.

+The appointment of new administrators can be vetoed by any active administrator, except no veto can be issued by any administrator that has announced their departure from the organization.
+The collective of all active admins, authors and committers can also veto new administrators if the number of people supporting that veto is larger than the number of people opposing that veto.

 ## Namespace Organization